miaoyc666/Jinjin/README.md

 # Jinjin
-This is a faster web framework, It will be written in py3.
+This is a faster web framework, it will be written in py3.